jdonaldson/golgi/Readme.md

 parameters which we'll get in to soon.*

 Note that we passed the path in as a plain string.
-We constructed the Router instance, but that is only done once at initialization.
-No other allocations were necessary.
+We constructed the Router instance, but this is only done once on initialization.
+No further allocations are required.

 # Fully Typed Path Arguments